AviroopGhosh/TAS-Forge/showcases/showcase_2/NCA_WCA_scheduling_framework.md

 generate_GCL_output
 </pre>

-- Note that will over-write the previously generated GCLs for the NCA scheduling method.
+- **Note:** That will over-write the previously generated GCLs for the NCA scheduling method.
 - Select the scheduler type when prompted.
 In this case, *WCA* needs to be entered.
 - The script will:
     - Create corresponding GCLs in the `output_GCL_matrix.txt`.